-TEXT OF REGULATION: The full text of the Regulation Amendment can be viewed below and on the Florida Polytechnic University Board of Trustees website, at Recent Notices (floridapoly.edu).

-If you would like a copy of the Regulation Amendment, please contact Sherri Pavlik, Administrative Assistant to the VP and General Counsel at (863) 874-8412.
+TEXT OF REGULATION: The full text of the Proposed Regulation can be viewed below and on the Florida Polytechnic University Board of Trustees website, at http://floridapolytechnic.edu/board-of-trustees/university-policies-and-regulations/.
+If you would like a copy of the Proposed Regulation, please contact Melaine Schmiz, Assistant General Counsel at (863)874-8489.